Roger Federer bids farewell in last match before retirement

 At the height of his powers, Federer appeared in a record 10 consecutive Grand Slam finals, winning eight, from 2005-07.
 Trace it out to 2010 and he reached 18 of 19 major finals.

-More than the numbers, folks will remember that powerful forehand, one-handed backhand and flawless footwork, a spectacularly effective serve and eagerness to get to the net, a willingness to reinvent aspects of his game and — the part he’s proudest of — unusual longevity.
-Then, too, there is his persona away from the court.
+More than the numbers, folks will remember that powerful forehand, one-handed backhand and flawless footwork, a spectacularly effective serve and eagerness to go to the net, a willingness to reinvent aspects of his game and – the part he’s proudest of – unusual longevity.

 All of which is part of why the truth Friday was that the eventual winner of Federer-Nadal vs. Tiafoe-Sock, the score, the statistics – none of that would matter, was all so entirely beside the point.
 The day was, after all, about the farewell itself.
 Or, better, the farewells: Federer’s to tennis, to the fans, to his colleagues.
 And, naturally, each of those entities’ farewells to Federer.